 4. Be flexible and open to opportunity

 Uncertainty and disruption can be extremely challenging, but they can also bring new business opportunities to light.
 Be proactive in diversifying your offering in response to external developments and be open to opportunities you might not have previously considered, whilst staying true to your brand and its mission.

 5. Know your numbers

-When planning for the unknown, it’s critical to have a firm grasp on your key financial numbers and KPIs.
-You want maximum clarity what’s happening in the business so you can efficiently make appropriate changes as and when you need to.
-Keep tabs and clear limits on spending, cash flow projections, tax estimates and margins so you’re not confronted with any surprise costs further down the road.
+When planning for the unknown, it’s critical to have a firm grasp of your key financial numbers and KPIs.
+You want maximum clarity about what’s happening in the business so you can efficiently make appropriate changes as and when you need to.
+Keep tabs and clear limits on spending, cash flow projections, tax estimates, and margins so you’re not confronted with any surprise costs further down the road.
 If contracts or services can be renegotiated, then have the conversations.

 6. Build on your relationships